xaslilac/weave/readme.md

 Weave is a combination of an HTTPD server, and an application server (think [Express](http://expressjs.com/)) made for Node.js.

-Weave is written in Teal, (essentially lazy JavaScript, everything translates directly) and translated into Javascript.
+Weave is written in Teal, (essentially lazy JavaScript, everything translates directly) and translated into JavaScript.
 Since all translations are literal the generated code should be completely safe.

 ## Installation

-So installing is really weird righ now.
-Eventually we'll get on npm and make everything easier but for now this is the closest script I could figure out and it's bugy.
+So installing is really weird right now.
+Eventually we'll get on npm and make everything easier but for now this is the closest script I could figure out and it's buggy.

 Basically..
 1. Download and install Teal
 2. Download Weave
 3. Compile Weave from Teal to JavaScript with take
 4. Install the newly compiled Weave JavaScript with NPM as a global (command line) and as a regular module to include in your JavaScript.